the-full-stack/website/docs/llm-bootcamp/index.md

 - What is my moat if I’m relying on OpenAI APIs?
 - Should I be able to code a Transformer from scratch?
 - How can I gather feedback from users and use it to improve AI?
-- Jesus H. Christ, how am I supposed to test these damng things?
+- Jesus H. Christ, how am I supposed to test these damn things?

 <!-- - How do principles like compositionality, data structures, and recursion transfer? -->
 <!-- - What's the deal with linear-time attention mechanisms? -->